jundalisay/spblist/content/en/material/fallacies/scam.md

 The demarcation of the 3 Elements re-separates the Conservation of Energy and Mass from the prison or confinement created by `E=mc^2`.

 No longer does one need a huge amount of energy to bypass spacetime and teleport or levitate to other locations.
+This matches non-locality of quantum mechanics.
+This exposes the nature of the aether which is arbitariness and non-sequentiality.

 More importantly, it restores the aether, via mental spacetime.
 You can now use this to impose on matter (3rd Element) to change its aetherspace configuration (since atoms are mostly empty space).